MohammadKhodadad/Simple_NLP/README.md

 Generated sentences:
 king of  the poor business to the poor three and out of the gods i have been a man to the business. king of  my brother then or i thank thee good sir in and i am too young i fear fearful grace.

+### TextGeneration_v2
+This time I tried to make the model more advanced.
+First, I changed the dataset to something larger.
+Second, I changed the design of the model so that now the output is the input shifter forward, which helps the training process a lot.
+Third, I added Perplexity to the metrics of the model, and Finally, I worked on class_weights.
+The forumla for class weight I used was: min(30,1/(count+1)**0.66)

+#### Result:
+I didn't train a lot.
+The lowest perplexity on the test set I got was 600.
+A test result was: "You loved to be good and I was a good and I was a good." which is a cyclic output, but there was low perplexity difference between training set and test set which is a good thing to know as an ML-Engineer.
+Something I need to pay attention to is the class_weight.